eTcilopp/eTcilopp/README.md

 ### Hi there 👋

 <!--
-**eTcilopp/eTcilopp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**eTcilopp/eTcilopp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-Here are some ideas to get you started:
+I am enthusiastic and energetic Python programmer/ Back End developer with expertise in Python (Django, Flask, REST API), SQL, Bootstrap, Linux, Git.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a backend of the WinTrade startap - a project that lets investors to follow experienced rtraders
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DjangoREST, Docker, React
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on web development projects  with Django, djangoREST
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with JavaScript: JS is te best second language to learn!
-- 💬 Ask me about ...
+- 💬 Ask me about creating API and web application using Django
-- 📫 How to reach me: ...
+- 📫 How to reach me: kirikeza@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have a french bulldog snoring next to me every time I do coding
--->